amol124r/bigquery-cleanroom-poc/docs/55-egress-controls-comparison.md

 This is **by design** - clean rooms are meant to provide secure, privacy-preserving data sharing where consumers can analyze data but cannot exfiltrate it.

 If you need to allow consumers to export/copy data, consider:
+1. **Using authorized views in a regular Analytics Hub exchange** (allows selective sharing + export) ⭐ **RECOMMENDED**
-1. Using regular BigQuery dataset sharing (outside Analytics Hub)
+2. Using regular BigQuery dataset sharing (outside Analytics Hub)
-2. Using a regular Analytics Hub exchange (but with entire dataset sharing, not selective)
+3. Using a regular Analytics Hub exchange (but with entire dataset sharing, not selective)
-3. Accepting that DCR exchanges enforce restrictions as a core feature
+4. Accepting that DCR exchanges enforce restrictions as a core feature

+**See [Authorized Views in Analytics Hub](./60-authorized-views-in-analytics-hub.md) for implementation details.**